WU LYF: Press coverage

 Much of the early press coverage on the band has focused on the fact that they do not know much about the band.
 The New York Observer described the phenomenon as "carefully designed anonymity".
 One critic highlighted their "ability to maintain mystique at a time when everything is out in the open".
-The NME picked the band as one that was likely to define 2011.
+The NMEs Matt Wilkinson picked the band as one that was likely to define 2011.
 Stereogum featured WU LYF as a "Band to Watch" in May 2010.
 They were described as "the cult band of the moment in England" by Rolling Stone magazine in Italy.
 The Dutch magazine Kicking the Habit described them as sounding like "Tom Waits in a church under the guidance of stoned garage".
 The band appeared on BBC2's "Culture Show", showcasing a song off their debut album and conducting an interview.

 Latter-day press became more concerned with WU LYF's intense, cathartic live shows.
 Pitchfork gave Go Tell Fire to the Mountain an 8.4 rating and the "Best New Music" accolade, stating, "WU LYF in the manner of Iceage or Odd Future as musicians that have made me genuinely excited about their potential impact on listeners, the same things that make them seem juvenile---the artistic and personal volatility, the semblance of a roving gang more than a band, the invitation to indulge in your most disturbing impulses and yet feel morally superior to an ill-defined majority---are the same things that feel totally galvanizing.
 And it's easy to imagine Go Tell Fire to the Mountain giving disaffected listeners the promise of an entry to something beyond themselves in a way that James Blake or Bon Iver can't."
 BBC Radio 1's Zane Lowe named "Dirt" the "Hottest Track in the World" in 2011.

 This Wikipedia page on the band has been deleted several times, which itself has been covered by the press.